 - 說故事花媽: Dynamic storytelling by a native Mandarin speaker.
 This channel is mostly audio, no video, but the audio is professional quality.

 - Better Chinese: Stories in Mandarin Chinese (Chinese storybook playlist).
 They also have video previews of their online curriculum.

 - Xiao Min: Lots of great resources here, including HSK teaching videos, Chinese mini-stories, Songs with Lyrics (+pinyin)

-- Mandarin for Me: Learning videos, Chinese songs with piano music, and student performances by a Chinese American teacher
+- Mandarin for Me: Learning videos, Chinese songs with piano music, and student performances by a Chinese American teacher.
+She also has a wealth of resources on her website.

 - Wen Junior: Simple cartoons for popular songs and poem spoken in a clear and pleasant voice with lyrics in simplified Chinese.
 Although this is a cartoon, I am including it because the graphics are very slow and therefore it is easy to learn new songs as non-native speaker.

 - Miss Panda Chinese: Fun Mandarin Chinese songs and stories by a Taiwanese American teacher.